 There are several ways to invest in real estate.
 Some may seem obvious, while others might come as a surprise to you.
 Today, we’ll introduce three methods.

-- Public REITs: Real Estate Investment Trusts are mutual funds, but for real estate.
-They gather money from investors to put into the building or buying real estate.
+- Public REITs: Real Estate Investment Trusts are mutual funds but for real estate.
+They gather money from investors to put into the building or buy real estate.
 They can be categorized into two: public REITs and private REITs.
 Public REITs are high-paying, low-risk, and one of the best investments that pay monthly for individuals new to real estate business or investment in general.

 The SEC requires public REITs to pay 90% of their profits to shareholders as dividends.

 This is great for shareholders as this can sometimes mean returns above 10% of their investment every year.
 However, this rule also limits the ability of public REITs to retain funds and expand.